grafana/loki/docs/promtail.md

 ## Promtail and scrape_configs

-Promtail is an agent which reads the Kubernets pod log files and sends streams of log data to the centralised Loki instances along with a set of labels.
+Promtail is an agent which reads the Kubernetes pod log files and sends streams of log data to the centralised Loki instances along with a set of labels.
 Each container in a single pod will usually yield a single log stream with a set of labels based on that particular pod Kubernetes labels.